dotnet/docs/docs/framework/wcf/samples/wcf-analytic-tracing.md

   - "dotnet"
 ---
 # WCF Analytic Tracing
-This sample demonstrates how to add your own tracing events into the stream of analytic traces that [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] writes to ETW in [!INCLUDE[netfx_current_long](../../../../includes/netfx-current-long-md.md)].
+This sample demonstrates how to add your own tracing events into the stream of analytic traces that Windows Communication Foundation (WCF) writes to ETW in [!INCLUDE[netfx_current_long](../../../../includes/netfx-current-long-md.md)].
 Analytic traces are meant to make it easy to get visibility into your services without paying a high performance penalty.
 This sample shows how to use the <xref:System.Diagnostics.Eventing?displayProperty=nameWithType> APIs to write events that integrate with [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] services.

  For more information about the <xref:System.Diagnostics.Eventing?displayProperty=nameWithType> APIs, see <xref:System.Diagnostics.Eventing?displayProperty=nameWithType>.